LaurenceTaylor/CV/README.md

 **Viagogo** (November 2017 to January 2019)
 *Fraud Analyst*

 Prevented fraudulent transactions by learning a range of specialist software as well as using Excel and SQL.
-Consistently outperformed all targets including false negatives (by >45%), false positives (by >20%), and productivity (by up to 82%).
+Consistently outperformed all targets including false negatives (by >45%), false positives (by >20%), and productivity (by >80%).
 Resolved the highest-value transaction in the company's history.

 Identified a fraud ring responsible for £25,000 in bad debt.
 Proposed a business case which included key characteristics of the trend, a numbers analysis, and a strategy to prevent future losses.